gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

 }
 ```

-To display the full contract state information, the `state()` function is used:
+To display the full program state information, the `state()` function is used:

 ```rust title="nft-marketplace/src/lib.rs"
 #[no_mangle]